-Formlabs spoke with Technology Development Engineers Michelle Sing and Jake Fallon, Additive Manufacturing Process Engineer Collin Azinger, and Global Additive Manufacturing Technology Manager Fabio Lamon of Braskem, one of the world’s leading petrochemical companies, to talk about their first foray into injection molding with a 3D printed part.
+Formlabs spoke with Technology Development Engineers Michelle Sing and Jake Fallon, Additive Manufacturing Process Engineer Collin Azinger, and Global Additive Manufacturing Technology Manager Fabio Lamon of Braskem, one of the world’s leading petrochemical companies, to talk about their first foray into injection molding with a 3D printed mold.

 How to Quickly Fabricate Short Run Injection Molds: A Live Panel Discussion